Hammond Giants comment on the Model Xk-5

 – Chuck Leavell (Rolling Stones)

 Let’s face it: Moving and maintaining an antique Hammond will only become more difficult as time passes.
-Of course we have tons of respect for anyone who does, but to get all of the sound with none of the hassle, let’s learn why the XK-5 is destined to become The New Original™
+We have tons of respect for anyone who does, but to get all of the sound with none of the hassle, let’s learn why the XK-5 has become the PRO’S CHOICE in the 21st Century.

 NEW PATENT-PENDING TECHNOLOGIES